ColourboxDevelopment/ColourboxDevelopment.github.io/AD.md

 nav_order: 6
 ---

-By default AD will be using Controlled Group version, where assigned groups is matched with SKyfish Groups and is used to define which folders permissions exist in Skyfish.
+By default AD will be using Controlled Group version, where assigned groups is matched with Skyfish Groups and is used to define which folders permissions exist in Skyfish.

 If you only need AD to permit access via one default group, that permits a set of folder permissions, refer to the section here: [Default AD Group](#setup-a-default-ad-security-group)